-As you may have heard, the Pfizer-BioNTech pediatric COVID-19 vaccine for ages 5 to 11 has officially received full approval by the FDA as of Oct.
-29. Since this is a rather new development, of course there are some questions that have been raised regarding this vaccine.
+As you may have heard, the Pfizer-BioNTech pediatric COVID-19 vaccine for ages 5 to 11 officially received full approval by the FDA as of Oct.
+29. In June 2022, according to the FDA, Pfizer was approved for ages 6 months and older and Moderna was approved for ages 6 months to 5 years old.
+Since this is a rather new development, of course there are some questions that have been raised regarding this vaccine.

 How Does COVID Affect Kids?